GoogleCloudPlatform/functions-framework-ruby/docs/overview.md

 bundle install
 # ...installs the functions_framework gem and other dependencies
 bundle exec functions-framework-ruby --target hello
-# ...starts the web server in the foreground
+# ...starts the functions server in the foreground
 ```

 In a separate shell, you can send requests to this function using curl: